emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

 Data entry:

--   Open the .csv datasheet template ("Module1\_MeasuringReefs\_template.csv") sent to you by Slack
+-   Open the .csv datasheet template ("Module1\_MeasuringReefs\_template.csv")
     -   Do not add/delete columns since we will combine datasets later
-    -   Column headings in red are those you’ll be filling in
--   Open .csv datasheet template and re-save with your initials appended to the end of the filename (e.g., "Module1\_MeasuringReefs\_EM.csv")
+    -   Re-save file with your initials appended to the end of the filename (e.g., "Module1\_MeasuringReefs\_EPM.csv")
+-   Choose one person from each group to enter the group's field data
+    -   All others should delete all rows where column "method" = "field"
+    -   For the group's data enterer, enter field data into this datasheet
-    -   Column headings you’ll be filling in are:
+    -   The column headings you’ll be filling in are:
         -   reef\_no
         -   perimeter\_m
         -   area\_m2